-'Did you offer victims and sacrifices to me, house of Israel, the images which you had made to worship.
+"Did you offer victims and sacrifices to me, house of Israel, the images which you had made to worship.

-You took with you the tent where Moloch is worshiped and the star of the god Rephan -
+You took with you the tent where Moloch is worshipped and the star of the god Rephan -

-Therefore I will exile you beyond Babylon.'
+Therefore I will exile you beyond Babylon."

-Our ancestors had the tent where they worshiped God in the desert, constructed, just as he who spoke to Moses had directed him to make it, after the model which he had seen.
-This tent, which was handed down to them, was brought into this country
+Our ancestors had the tent where they worshipped God in the desert, constructed, just as he who spoke to Moses had directed him to make it, after the model which he had seen.
+This tent, which was handed down to them, was brought into this country of Jacob with a place to reside.